WebsterFolks/Documentation/namester/installation.md

 Once you have got the key, note it down somewhere safe and follow these steps.

 - Unzip files on your computer
-- Now edit `app/config/app.php` and search for `YOUR_API_KEY_HERE`.
-Now replace it with the key that you generated before.
+- Now edit `app/config/production/app.php` and replace `YOUR_API_KEY_HERE` with the key that you generated before.
 - Create a MySQL database at your host.
-- Edit `app/config/database.php` and fill in your database details like this:
+- Edit `app/config/production/database.php` and fill in your database details like this:

 <pre>
 	'mysql' => array(